bborn/communityengine/README.markdown

 By default CommunityEngine uses the filesystem to store photos.

-To use Amazon S3 as the backend for your file uploads, you'll need the aws-s3 gem installed, and you'll need to add a file called `amazon_s3.yml` to the application's root config directory (examples are in `/community_engine/sample_files`).
+To use Amazon S3 as the backend for your file uploads,you'll need to add a file called `s3.yml` to the application's root config directory (examples are in `/community_engine/sample_files`).

 You'll need to change your configuration in your `application.yml` to tell CommunityEngine to use s3 as the photo backend.
 For more, see the Paperclip documentation on S3 storage for uploads: https://github.com/thoughtbot/paperclip/blob/master/lib/paperclip/storage/s3.rb

 Finally, you'll need an S3 account for S3 photo uploading.

-Create an s3.yml file in `Rails.root/config`